creativenull/projectcmd.nvim/README.md

 `type` | `'vim'` | The settings file type: `'vim' or 'lua'` `filepath` | `'$ROOT_PROJECT/.vim/settings.vim'` | The filepath location of the settings file `autoload` | `false` | Should the plugin autoload the settings file or not

-#### Autoloading

-By default this is disabled to manually source the settings file use `:ProjectCmdEnable` command.
-If you want to automatically source the settings file, set the `autoload` key to `true`.

 [nightly]: https://github.com/neovim/neovim/releases/tag/nightly
 [packer]: https://github.com/wbthomason/packer.nvim